-All videos should be between 1 - 3 minutes long and will be judged based on the creativity of the content.
+All videos should be between 1-3 minutes long and will be judged based on the creativity of the content.
 Film Award classes have a \$50 cash prize available for 1st place.
-The videos will be judged by a representative of the Melbourne Royal® Marketing team.
+The videos will be judged by a representative of the Melbourne Royal Marketing team.

-Submission: Completed videos will be required to be delivered prior to Friday 26 August 2022.
-Final copies should be sent as a soft copy via email or a similar system.
+Submission: Completed videos will be required to be delivered prior to Friday 25 August 2023.
+Final copies should be sent as a soft copy via email to poultry@melbourneroyal.com.au or a similar system.